shershey/thefriedbananas/site/music/intro.md

-Two live albums, recorded for dancers back in 2013–2014.
-They're old now, so we're giving them away — stream them here, or head to Bandcamp to download for free (name your price).
+The Fried Bananas recorded two live albums in 2013 and 2014 and released each the following year.
+Feel free to download the albums for free or, if you're feeling generous, you can purchase them from bandcamp and we will try to do something fun with the money.